Mehdi Ben Barka: Early life and education

+Career

-He returned to Morocco in 1942.
+Ben Barka returned to Morocco in 1942.
 At 23 years old, as the first Moroccan Muslim graduate in mathematics of an official French school, he became a professor at the Royal Academy (المدرسة المولوية, Collège Royal), where the future king of Morocco Hassan II was one of his students.
 He participated in the creation of the Istiqlal Party, which would play a major role in Morocco's independence.
 He was the youngest signatory of the Proclamation of Independence of Morocco of January 11, 1944.
 His signature got him arrested along with other party leaders, and he spent more than a year in prison.
 M'hamed Aouad cites Ben Barka as having participated—along with Ahmed Balafrej, Mohamed Lyazidi, Mohamed Laghzaoui, and Abdeljalil El Kabbaj—in the creation of the newspaper Al-Alam in 1946.
-According to Mohammed Lahbabi of the USFP, Mehdi Ben Barka prepared the Tangier Speech delivered by Sultan Muhammad V April 10, 1947.
+According to Mohammed Lahbabi of the USFP, Mehdi Ben Barka prepared the Tangier Speech delivered by Sultan Mohammad V on April 10, 1947.

 He also remained an activist in the nationalist movement, to the extent that the French General Alphonse Juin described him as the "enemy #1 of France in Morocco.”
-Mehdi Ben Barka was put on house arrest February 1951.
-In 1955, he participated in the negotiations that led to the return of Muhammad V, who French authorities had ousted and exiled, and to the end of the French protectorate.
+Mehdi Ben Barka was put under house arrest in February 1951.
+In 1955, he participated in the negotiations that led to the return of Mohammed V, who French authorities had ousted and exiled, and to the end of the French protectorate.

 Primary opponent of Hassan II

-He left the Istiqlal Party in 1959 after clashes with conservative opponents to found the left-wing National Union of Popular Forces (UNFP).
+On 24 December 1958, Mohammed V appointed the left-wing leader of the Moroccan Workers' Union (UMT) Abdallah Ibrahim as prime minister - a move by the king to widen the gap between the left wing and right wing of the Istiqlal Party.
+This caused Allal al-Fassi to resign as party leader in anger and also prevented the more radical Ben Barka's inclusion in government.
+Ben Barka left the Istiqlal Party executive on 25 January 1959, forming the National Confederation of the Istiqlal Party whose purpose according to Ben Barka was not a split in the party but a "union".
+He called it a "clarification and a reconversion" with the purpose of turning it into a "structured, homogenous party".
+Despite this, it later became the National Union of Popular Forces (UNFP) by merging with fractions of the Popular Movement (MP) and the Democratic Independence Party (PID).

 He authored al-Ikhtiyār ath-Thawrī fī l-Maghrib (الاختيار الثوري في المغرب, L’option révolutionnaire au Maroc—"The Revolutionary Option in Morocco") in preparation for the second conference of the UNFP in 1962.
 Around this time, Ben Barka increasingly embraced revolutionary Marxist language, and the UNFP adopted a political program based on socialism and land reform, aiming to democratize public life and align the party with anti-imperialist Arab and African countries.

 In 1962 he was accused of plotting against King Hassan II.
 He was exiled from Morocco in 1963, after calling upon Moroccan soldiers to refuse to fight Algeria in the 1963 Sand War.